|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 While it’s not necessary to soak the strawberries in the sugar before blending, the sugar really pulls out the berries’ natural juice and intensifies the sweetness in a way that gives your milkshake amazing flavor.
 You could also use strawberry ice cream instead of vanilla for even more strawberry punch.

-- ½ pound strawberries (fresh)
+- 1/2 pound fresh strawberries

 - 1 tablespoon sugar